YBCGitHubby/TwineToolGuide/content/docs/createstory.md

 #### STEP 7
 Rename your starting passage as `Adventure begins` to link it to the last passage.
 Open the passage editor for the starting passage by double clicking on it.
 Then use `Rename` button to change the name of the passage.

-{% include figure.html img="RenamePassage.jpg" alt="A complete story" width="100%" %}
+{% include figure.html img="RenamePassage.jpg" alt="Rename a passage" width="100%" %}

 Let's link the last passage to the first passage and complete your first story!
 Open the passage editor for `Restart`.